brycewray/hugo-site/content/posts/2019/02/old-dog-old-trick.md

 Part of the way I managed to get this decision, for which I am more grateful than words will express, was to take one of our existing test sites, rebuild it (and, I believe, improve it) in [the page builder I prefer when I have to prefer one](https://elementor.com), and let the appropriate folks check out the results for themselves.

-Only thing is, my day job is in [one of those enterprise shops where Windows 7 and, yes, Internet Explorer 11 remain alive and well](https://www.itproportal.com/news/businesses-still-running-windows-7-despite-end-of-service-coming-soon/)---although the vast majority of its denizens use Chrome, the only other browser open to us within the infrastructure---so it behooved me to make sure IE 11 wasn't ruffled by what I had done.
+Only thing is, my day job is in [one of those enterprise shops where Windows 7 and, yes, Internet Explorer 11 remain alive and well](https://www.itproportal.com/news/businesses-still-running-windows-7-despite-end-of-service-coming-soon/) --- although the vast majority of its denizens use Chrome, the only other browser open to us within the infrastructure --- so it behooved me to make sure IE 11 wasn't ruffled by what I had done.
 After all, I've heard stories that some of our top folks still prefer the browser that our shop sets for auto-launch on each log-in to Windows, and that is none other than IE; so nothing would scotch my hard-won happy path faster than Somebody seeing unexpected things when viewing that newly rebuilt site once it goes to production.

 ## Metaphor: IE as a nasal zit